kailash-manasarovar/statement/docs/timeline/2025/february.md

 - All the money he gets goes on drugs.
 - How is he going to afford a holiday to Malta?
 - It's impossible unless there is an ulterior motive.
-- Did the porn-gangs ask him to invite me to Malta for a holiday?
+- Did the porn-gangs ask him to invite me to Malta for a holiday, telling Paul they'd pay for everything?
 - Interestingly, Malta is where [Qredo](../2021/march.md#qredo) are based.
-- Paul knows Anita Diamond too and often talks about her, how she was bullied by another girl (but he's actually talking about me, it's very boring of him...).
+- Paul knows Anita Diamond too and often talks about her, how she was bullied by another girl (but he's actually talking about me, it was very boring of him to do that...).
 - Anyway.
-- Was this an attempt to get me back on the porn-networks as soon as possible; the porn-gangs having lost one of their most lucrative revenue streams, sedated naked me?
+- Was this an attempt to get me back making money on the porn-networks as soon as possible; the porn-gangs having lost one of their most lucrative revenue streams, sedated naked me?
+- Or was my "accidental" demise better managed out of the country where doctors can be paid off to make false statements about cause-of-death, etc, just like they do in Dénia?

-### Reminding Paul about the money I'm offering for films
+### Reminding Paul about the money I'm offering for porn with me in a starring role

 - I remind Paul that I'm offering a lot of money for any porn with me in it.
+- I keep telling him about it, like I tell all my audience on social media repeatedly too.
 - It seems like Paul would find it very easy to get hold of such films and images; he used to be obsessed with sex and was extremely lewd all the time.
 - He doesn't say much when I tell him I'm offering £1000 for a film.
 - I figure he's not interested in helping me.